A New Old Play: Pre-production

 Qiu drew inspiration from his personal experiences and Sichuanese culture for the portrayal of clowns, noting that Sichuanese people are known for their optimism and dark sense of humour despite facing fate and suffering, qualities he found resonant with clowns' modest demeanor and playful exterior.
 Qiu also referenced the Great Chinese Famine in the film, a topic often omitted in other epic films like Farewell My Concubine and The Blue Kite (both 1993), explaining that he included it because he based the story primarily on his grandfather's biography and aimed to restore the original narrative.
 However, he noted that there are limited records about his grandfather's life during the Cultural Revolution, and he had interviewed an elderly person knowledgeable about his grandfather's adoption of an infant girl for additional information.
 He concluded the screenplay with an anticlimax to reflect the daily lives of ordinary people, noting that while their stories may lack a climactic arc, they can still convey profound emotional depth.
-The project was showcased at the Golden Horse Project Promotion in November 2017, where it won the CNC Prize from the Centre national du cinéma et de l'image animée.
+The project was presented at the Golden Horse Project Promotion in November 2017, where it won the CNC Prize from the Centre national du cinéma et de l'image animée.
 In May 2018, it received the Hubert Bals Fund at the International Film Festival Rotterdam, under the working title The Neo-New Adventures, (Note: In an interview with Cinema Scope, Qiu Jiongjiong referred to the working title as The Adventures of the New-New Theatre.) named after the opera troupe established at the film's opening.
 The first table-read took place in the same month, and the cast was given a year to prepare for their characters.